rubab-malik/Fraud-Prevention-Machine-Learning-Driven-Detection-System/README.md

   - Folder containing images used in the project.

 **SQL files:**

-  -Folder containing SQL files related to the project.
+  - Folder containing SQL files related to the project.

 **.ipynb_checkpoints:**
   - Folder containing Jupyter notebook checkpoints.